 There may be as many as 50 varieties in the Andes.
 Diversity is greatest in Colombia, Venezuela, and Ecuador.
 Unlike many of the Andean root crops, arracacha is popular and appears to be at no risk of disappearing, although varieties containing valuable diversity in the southern part of its range (Peru, Bolivia, and especially Chile) may be at risk.

 Two varieties appear to be commonly available outside the Andes: the Puerto Rican clone introduced to North America by Sacred Succulents and a variety of unknown origin introduced first to Australia by Zaytuna Farm (Joel 2013).
+There are also two wild collections in circulation, but they won’t be very useful unless the cultivars can be induced to flower.
 We can only hope that a wider selection of varieties will be imported to North America in the future.

 Arracacha is one of the more successful Andean roots; it is now widely cultivated outside the Andes, ranging from Brazil in the south to Cuba and Puerto Rico in the north.

 Unlike many of the Andean roots, wild forms of arracacha still grow in the Andes.
-These undomesticated varieties contain strongly astringent substances and are basically inedible, but they could be useful for breeding.
+These undomesticated varieties contain strongly astringent substances and are said to be basically inedible, but they could be useful for breeding.